White Darkness (novel)

 White Darkness is an original novel written by David A. McIntee and based on the long-running British science fiction television series Doctor Who.
 It features the Seventh Doctor, Ace and Bernice.
-A prelude to the novel, also penned by McIntee, appeared in Doctor Who Magazine #201.
+A prelude to the novel, also penned by McIntee, appeared in Doctor Who Magazine No. 201.

 Synopsis

 The Doctor's last three visits to the scattered human colonies of the third millennium have not been entirely successful.
 And now that Ace has rejoined him and Bernice, life on board the TARDIS is getting pretty stressful.
 The Doctor yearns for a simpler time and place: Earth, the tropics, the early twentieth century.

 The TARDIS lands in Haiti in the early years of the First World War.
-And the Doctor, Bernice and Ace land in a murderous plot involving voodoo, violent death, Zombies and German spies.
+The Doctor, Bernice, and Ace land in a murderous plot involving voodoo, violent death, zombies and German spies.
 And perhaps something else—something far, far worse.